busterjs/buster-docs/modules/ramp.rst

         server.attach(httpServer);

-    Attaches the buster-capture-server to a `Node.js HTTP server
+    Attaches the ramp to a `Node.js HTTP server
     <http://nodejs.org/docs/latest/api/http.html>`_.
 All HTTP requests that
-    buster-capture-server handles is "consumed", and won't trigger any "request" event listeners on the Node.js HTTP server.
+    ramp handles is "consumed", and won't trigger any "request" event listeners on the Node.js HTTP server.